 As the story advances, this same servant goes out the door.
 He finds a fellow servant who owes him some small change, grabs him by the throat and says “Pay me back what you owe me!”
 Then his fellow servant fell down and begged him saying, “Be patient with me, and I’ll pay you back.”
 Paying him back is very doable since they’re only talking about cigarette money.
 But the forgiven servant, the one who has gratuitously been inaugurated into the debt free world of plenty, refuses.
 He throws his neighbor into prison until he pays back his debt.

-What does this have to do with how many times we should forgive someone who throws stumbling blocks that trip us?
-Well, the story isn’t finished yet.“When his fellow servants saw what happened, they were deeply offended.”
+“When his fellow servants saw what happened, they were deeply offended.”
 Whenever we see the word “offended” in this section of Matthew think “stumbling block.”
 In the original Greek it’s the same word.
 So the forgiven servant throws a stumbling block in front of his peers by not forgiving his neighbor who owes him much less than he has been forgiven.
 The one given the opportunity to live in a world outside the boundaries of debt and repayment chooses to reenter that world by insisting his fellow servant pay up right now and in full.

 The other servants say, “It’s not fair!
 Can you believe what he did?
 He catches a break and the millions he owed got canceled and then he throws his friend in prison for not paying him a dollar and a half.
 What a jerk!”